thunderbird/webext-docs/index.rst

 .. danger::

   This is the documentation for the upcoming Manifest v3 specification (a.k.a.
 MV3).
-It has not yet been finalized and will change in the future.
-Feel free to test and explore what changes will be needed for your extensions to run under Manifest v3, but do not release or distribute them yet.
+It is not finalized yet and will continue to change.
+Feel free to test and explore the required changes for your extensions to run under Manifest v3, but do not release or distribute them yet.
 We aim to finalize the specification with the release of Thunderbird 115.

-  Thunderbird does not yet have a dedicated support pages for converting from MV2 to MV3.
   The `Firefox blog post about MV3 <https://blog.mozilla.org/addons/2022/05/18/manifest-v3-in-firefox-recap-next-steps/>`__ has all the relevant information.

 ==========================================